The U.S. is in a live-or-die race

 That’s why it’s absolutely mandatory that America develop its own rare earth resources, and that it does it now!

-That’s why I believe the stock of this North American rare earth exploration company could go through the roof.
+That’s why I believe one of the best penny stocks to watch is this North American rare earth exploration company which could go through the roof.

 Great American Energy is a US based rare earth